Byzanteam/postgrex_wal/README.md

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `postgrex_wal` to your list of dependencies in `mix.exs`:

+# PostgrexWal

+This project provides:

+* `PostgrexWal.Producer` - A GenStage producer that continuously ingest events from a pg_replication and acknowledges them after being successfully processed.
+* `PostgrexWal.PgSource` - A generic behaviour to implement `Postgrex.ReplicationConnection`.
+* `PostgrexWal.Message` - The pg replication protocol 2 message decode entry module.

+## Installation

+Add `:postgrex_wal` to the list of dependencies in `mix.exs`:

 ```elixir
 def deps do
   [